DaveLiddament/php-language-extensions/README.md

 ## TestTag

 The `#[TestTag]` attribute is an idea borrowed from hardware testing.
-Methods marked with this attribute are only available to test code.
+Classes or methods marked with this attribute are only available to test code.

 E.g.